jaybamroliya/policy-copilot-mcp/README.md

 # 🛡️ Policy Copilot (MCP Governance Layer)
-**Real-time governance & safety layer for MCP-based AI agents**

-Policy Copilot demonstrates how unsafe AI agents can be **controlled, audited, and governed in real time** using a separate policy control plane.

-Built during Hack to demonstrate secure agent orchestration using Archestra principles.
+**Governance Layer for Archestra Agent Orchestration**

+Policy Copilot is a runtime governance extension for Archestra, adding deterministic enforcement to AI agent orchestration built on MCP.

+Policy Copilot is a runtime governance extension for Archestra, adding deterministic enforcement to AI agent orchestration built on MCP.

 ---

 ## 🚨 The Problem

-Modern AI agents are powerful — but dangerous by default.
+It transforms Archestra from a coordination system into a governed agent infrastructure platform.

 An autonomous agent can:
-- Read sensitive customer data (PII)
+- AI agents orchestrated by platforms like Archestra can:
-- Call external tools like email or APIs
+- Trigger external APIs
+- Send emails
-- Use expensive or unapproved models
+- Use expensive models
-- Ignore prompt-based safety rules
+- Bypass prompt-based safety

 **Prompt instructions are not enforcement.**
-Once an agent is running, there is usually **no real control layer**.
+Modern AI systems lack deterministic runtime governance.

 ---

 ## 💡 The Idea

-What if AI agents were governed like production systems?
+We extended Archestra with a Governance Middleware Layer called Policy Copilot.

 Instead of trusting the agent:
+Archestra routes every action through a policy enforcement layer.
 - We **intercept tool calls**
 - We **inspect outputs**
 - We **enforce model usage**